-Hamilton was named the 2012 ACC Coach of the Year for the second time in his career as the Seminoles solidified their position as one of the top teams in the ACC.
-Since the start of the 2005-06 season (the last eight years) the Seminoles rank third in the ACC in overall wins (174), third in the ACC in regular season wins (75) and ACC regular season and ACC Tournament wins (83).
-The Seminoles have won at least 22 games and at least 10 ACC regular season games in four of the last five seasons.
+Hamilton was named the ACC Coach of the Year in 2012 for the second time in his career as the Seminoles solidified their position as one of the top teams in the ACC.
+The Seminoles have won at least 22 games and at least 10 ACC regular season games in four of the last six seasons.
 With their 3-0 record in the 2012 ACC Tournament, the Seminoles won a single season school record 15 ACC games.
-With early season wins over No. 4 North Carolina and No. 6 Duke to begin the ACC 2012 schedule, the Seminoles spent the majority of the conference season in first place in the ACC standings.
+With early season ACC wins over No. 4 North Carolina and No. 6 Duke to begin the ACC 2012 schedule, the Seminoles spent the majority of the conference season in first place in the ACC standings.

 "Leonard Hamilton has done a brilliant job at Florida State," said the Duke Basketball Report following the Seminoles' run to the ACC Championship in 2012.